JYC11/JYC11/README.md

 * I'm aiming to get a job as a backend dev or data engineer.

 ## Currently Studying
-* Django For APIs
+* Django For Professionals
-* Operating Systems
 * Data Structures and Algorithms

 ## To study
-* Django For Professionals
+* Operating Systems

 ## Current Project(s)
 * none yet